 When you purchase this way, you are actually purchasing a portion of the live animal.

 How it Works:

 Step 1: Place your Deposit

-To make this purchase, you’ll put down a deposit of $100, and agree to a price per pound for the remainder of the transaction.
+To make this purchase, you’ll put down a deposit and agree to a price per pound for the remainder of the transaction.
 The deposit is only refundable if the farmer is unable to deliver the livestock.
 After you pay the deposit, you may not request a refund for any other reason.